 What to Look For

 If you keep your eye open for some of the telltale signs of ice on your unit, you can catch the problem sooner (and then hire a professional to take care of it, if need be).
 Look for coil cabinet sweating, which will happen when the temperature decreases, ice on the refrigerant lines, and water near the unit.
 If you’ve spotted these things, it’s time to take care of your unit before a larger problem develops.

-There are certain steps you can take for de-icing your unit.
+There are certain steps you can take to de-icing your unit.
 One of the simplest things to do is to check your air filter and make sure that airflow is not being restricted.
 Depending on the type of filter you have, you might need to clean it or change it if the filter appears to be dirty.

 Remember that your AC unit has two circuit breakers — one on the outside and one on the inside.
 Check your breakers to see if they’re tripped.
 If they are, turn them off and then reset them.
 Remember, breakers trip for safety reasons, so if this happens again, it’s wise to contact a professional.

 To prevent freezing and help regulate temperatures, you can also put your AC unit in heating mode in the summer and cooling mode in the winter.

 Rest assured, if you can’t prevent or solve this problem on your own, Air Authority, A Riteway Service Company is here to help.
 Whether you’re dealing with ice on your unit or something else, we’ll be happy to serve you.

 Feel free to reach out to us today — and from all of us at Air Authority, A Riteway Service Company, thanks for reading!